AndreasHGK/beacon/README.md

 # Beacon

 Beacon is a file sharing service that allows for quick and easy sharing of files via either the terminal or a web panel.
+It was developed as free individual project for university.

 ## Configuration